LencyP/LencyP/README.md

 # Hi, my name is Lenka :sparkles:

-I like to code in my free time, it's maybe strange for some people but I really enjoy neverending learning process.
-At this moment I am working hard on JavaScript and React.
+I like to code in my free time, it's maybe strange for some people but I really enjoy neverending process of learning.
+At this time I am working hard on JavaScript and React.
-I am passionate about beautiful and responsive websites, but also about functionality of website in general.
-I guess because it's very creative but at the same time logic.
+I am passionate about beautiful, responsive but also practical websites.
+I guess because it's very creative but at the same time logical.

 Please check my
 - [CodePen](https://codepen.io/LenkaPuf)